leonardoLavagna/smart_microfluidics/README.md

 * Clone the repository with `git clone https://github.com/leonardoLavagna/smart_microfluidics`
 * Install the requirements with `pip install -r requirements.txt`

+Clearly you can also simply use the app: [smart-microfluidics.streamlit.app](https://smart-microfluidics.streamlit.app/).

 ## Contributing
 We welcome contributions to enhance the functionality and performance of the models.
 Please submit pull requests or open issues for any improvements or bug fixes.